indrekots/indrekots.github.io/_posts/articles/2018-05-28-package-structure-in-spring-apps.md

 ## Quick recap of packages

-In Java [packages](https://docs.oracle.com/javase/tutorial/java/package/packages.html "Creating and Using Packages") can be used for the following
+In Java, [packages](https://docs.oracle.com/javase/tutorial/java/package/packages.html "Creating and Using Packages") can be used for the following

 1. Oranizing classes into logical groups
-2. Avoiding naming conflicts.
+2. Namespace classes to avoiding naming conflicts.
 If we have two types with the same name, we can put them into separate packages which gives them a distinct fully qualified name.
 3. Encapsulation

-In my opininion, using packages as a tool to achieve encapsulation is the least used function of the three.
+In my opinion, using packages as a tool to achieve encapsulation is the least used function of the three.
 Packages are more than just folders on disk that organize classes the way you might organize your photo collection.
 They can be used to define boundaries in code and hide classes from other parts of the system that don't need to know about them.
 More on that later.

 ## Package by layer

+The first chapter of [Patterns of Enterprise Application Architecture by Martin Fowler](https://www.amazon.com/Patterns-Enterprise-Application-Architecture-Martin/dp/0321127420) says that layering is one of the most common techniques that software designers use to break apart a complicated software system.
+They make a complex system easier to reason about.
+In Java, we usually see layers implemented using packages.
+If you have ever worked on a Java based web application, you have probably seen it yourself.

+//should we do it?

 Designing packages by layer is technical in nature and does not reflect the underlying domain.